 On to Boulder

 August 2-7 –Arrive in Boulder for a nice long visit with Rick’s Dad; and brother Jim, sister-in-law, Linda and kids.
 It’s Linda’s birthday and the festivities continue for the next few days.
-Have a wonderful boulder5time, mostly just visiting.
+Have a wonderful time, mostly just visiting.
 The most dramatic part is getting Tor in their driveway.
 Nephew Jason saves the day by guiding Rick in.
 Getting out was quite a show…Jason was at work..Rick was on his own!

 Thursday, August 2, 2007